alfa-project/alfa-framework/node/README.md

 # ALFA-Node

 <p align="justify"> <b> ALFA Node</b>  is a ROS-based node that supports the ALFA Extensions to facilitate the development of point cloud processing algorithms.
 The ALFA Node receives configurations through the ROS2 set parameters command (<b>ros2 param set &ltnode_name&gt &ltparameter_name&gt &ltvalue&gt</b>), outputs real-time metrics (<b>/NODE_NAME_metrics</b>) and publishes the processed point cloud data into a new <b>PointCloud2</b> ROS2 topic (<b>NODE_NAME_pointcloud</b>).
-The point cloud data can be retrieved from a real LiDAR sensor connected to the platform or from a public dataset thtough a ROS2 Bag (rosbag tool).
+The point cloud data can be retrieved from a real LiDAR sensor connected to the platform or from a public dataset through a ROS2 Bag (rosbag tool).
 Additionally, the Desktop version of the framework supports the <b>ALFA Monitor</b>, a GUI tool specially designed to configure the ALFA Extension, visualize point cloud data, and read real-time metrics from every ALFA Node running both in the Desktop and the Embedded System.</p></a>

 **Note:** Changing this package must be done carefully, as it may affect the ALFA Monitor and other ALFA Extensions.

 ## File Structure

 - **include/alfa_node.hpp:** Contains the ALFA Node class definition.
 - **include/alfa_defines.hpp:** Contains the ALFA Node defines.
 - **include/alfa_structs.hpp:** Contains the ALFA Node supporting structures.
-- **src/alfa_node.cpp:** Contains the source file of the ALFA Node class.
+- **src/alfa_node.cpp:** Contains the main source code of the ALFA Node class.
+- **src/alfa_hw.cpp:** Contains the hardware-related functions for the ALFA Node.
+- **src/alfa_parameters.cpp:** Contains the parameter handling functions for the ALFA Node.
+- **src/alfa_verbose.cpp:** Contains the verbose functions for logging and debugging.
+- **src/alfa_metrics.cpp:** Contains the metric handling functions for the ALFA Node.
+- **src/alfa_pointcloud.cpp:** Contains the point cloud handling functions for the ALFA Node.

 ## Class: AlfaNode